delta-io/connectors/README.md

 # Introduction

 This is the repository for Delta Lake Connectors.
 It includes
-- a native library for reading and writing Delta Lake metadata
+- a native library for reading and writing Delta Lake metadata.
 - connectors to popular big-data engines (e.g., [Apache Hive](https://hive.apache.org/), [Presto](https://prestodb.io/)) and to common reporting tools like [Microsoft Power BI](https://powerbi.microsoft.com/).

 Please refer to the main [Delta Lake](https://github.com/delta-io/delta) repository if you want to learn more about the Delta Lake project.